 Laura Tims '14

 “I decided that I wanted to be a writer when I was pretty young.
-I never really had any backup plan,” says Laura Tims, an English major who now has a two-book contract with HarperCollins.
+I never really had any backup plan,” says Laura Tims, who now has a two-book contract with HarperCollins.

-Her first novel, Please Don’t Tell, is scheduled to be published next fall.
+Her first novel, Please Don’t Tell, was published in May 2016.
 Tims describes the young adult (YA) contemporary novel as being about “a girl who kills the boy who hurts her sister.
 But someone sees it happen and blackmails her.”